Fayrose96/OrangeHRM-testNG/README.md

 # OrangeHRM Testing with Selenium and TestNG

 This project is a demonstration of automated testing for the OrangeHRM application using Selenium WebDriver and TestNG.
 It showcases how to automate login functionality as an example.
-You can extend this project to include additional test cases as per your requirements.

 ## Table of Contents